whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 any limit the user requests.
 Perhaps they want to scan the country for any individuals with over 10000 followers.

+Keep in mind that when want your or_ operator to be first in a query you should always use SON_ objects to build your query.
+This makes sure that the query document is ordered properly when using a programming language where dictionaries have no ordering, like Python_.

 Pagination
 ----------